Skip to content

 Back to Blog

-high severity February 01, 2026 · scope unconfirmed
+high severity February 01, 2026 · 3 min read Unverified claim — what this is

 Acu Trans Solutions LLC Listed by everest Ransomware Group

-On February 1, 2026, Acu Trans Solutions LLC appeared on the leak site of the Everest ransomware group after the company’s internal files were exfiltrated during a ransomware attack.
+On February 1, 2026, Acu Trans Solutions LLC appeared on the leak site of the Everest ransomware group after the company’s internal files were allegedly exfiltrated during a ransomware attack.
 The breach affects anyone whose personal, medical, legal, or business documents passed through the translation service, including clients, patients, attorneys, and government agencies who relied on Acu Trans for certified language services.

 Public reporting indicates that Everest actors gained access to Acu Trans Solutions’ network, encrypted systems, and then exfiltrated internal files before posting a sample on their leak site.
 The company provides translation, transcription, and interpretation services in numerous languages for legal, healthcare, business, and government clients.
 No exact number of affected individuals has been disclosed, and the precise volume or sensitivity of the stolen files remains unclear from available reporting.
-The listing on the Everest leak site confirms that negotiations between the attackers and the company either failed or never occurred.
+The listing on the Everest leak site states that negotiations between the attackers and the company either failed or never occurred.

 Why This Matters for You and Your Family